-Recent efforts to modify LHS to get an even more uniform distribution of points over the parameter space have included Distributed Hypercube Sampling (DHS, [12]) and Improved [Distributed] Hypercube Sampling (IHS, [1]).
-The fundamentals and history of these are reviewed briefly in [18].
-Though the quantitative measure of uniformity used for comparisons in [1] and [12] was somewhat flawed, it does appear that DHS gives better sampling uniformity than LHS, and IHS gives better sampling uniformity than DHS (but is increasingly more computationally expensive as the dimensionality of the parameter space increases).
-We have recently become aware of another LHS variant, "Optimal Symmetric LHS" (OSLHS, [21]) which also seems to improve the spatial uniformity of LHS samples.
+Recent efforts to modify LHS to get an even more uniform distribution of points over the parameter space have included distributed hypercube sampling (DHS [5]) and improved distributed hypercube sampling (IHS [6]).
+The fundamentals and history of these are reviewed briefly in [7].
+Though the quantitative measure of uniformity used for comparisons in [5] and [6] was somewhat flawed, it does appear that DHS gives better sampling uniformity than LHS, and IHS gives better sampling uniformity than DHS (but is increasingly more computationally expensive as the dimensionality of the parameter space increases).
+We have recently become aware of another LHS variant, "optimal symmetric LHS" (OSLHS [8]) which also seems to improve the spatial uniformity of LHS samples.
 Its computational cost and performance relative to DHS and IHS are not yet known, however.

-A number of other potential approaches for achieving uniform point placement that are not evolved from an LHS basis are reviewed (and some new ones are presented) in [7].
-There, some quantitative metrics related to visual/sensory perception of point uniformity in 2-D are reviewed and some new ones are presented.
-Many of these non-LHS-based approaches appear to work very well in 2-D, but it is said in [7] that some of the methods may not be applicable or may not perform well in more than two dimensions, and some clearly will not scale up to high dimensions affordably.
+A number of other potential approaches for achieving uniform point placement that are not evolved from an LHS basis are reviewed (and some new ones are presented) in [9].
+There, some quantitative metrics related to visual/sensory perception of point uniformity in 2-D are reviewed and some new metrics are presented.
+Many of these non-LHS-based approaches appear to work very well in 2-D, but it is said in [9] that some of the methods may not be applicable or may not perform well in more than two dimensions, and some clearly will not scale up to high dimensions affordably.
 Others seem more promising for high dimensions, but have not yet been investigated enough.

-The so-called "Quasi- Monte Carlo" (QMC, see e.g. [14]) sub-random low-discrepancy sequence methods can often achieve reasonably uniform sample placement in hypercubes.
-The strength of these sequence methods (Halton, Hammersley, Sobol, etc.), is that they can produce fairly uniform point distributions even though samples are added one at a time to the parameter space.
-The one-at-a-time incremental sampling of QMC (and SRS) enables these methods to have better efficiency prospects than CVT and LHS-type methods in the area of error estimation and control.
-Not only this, the results achieved are often quite good.
-For resolving the mean and standard deviation of response measures, Hammersley sequences were found in [11] to converge to within 1% of exact results 3 to 100 times faster than LHS over a large range of test problems.
-For resolving response probabilities, Hammersley and modified-Halton were found in [15] to perform roughly the same as LHS on balance over several test problems.
+The so-called "quasi-random" (QR, see e.g., [10]) lowdiscrepancy sequence methods can often achieve reasonably uniform sample placement in hypercubes.
+A strength of some of these sequence methods (Halton, Sobol, etc.), is that they can produce fairly uniform point distributions even though samples are added one at a time to the parameter space.
+The one-at-a-time incremental sampling of certain QR methods (and SRS) enables these methods to have improved efficiency prospects versus CVT- and LHStype methods in the area of error estimation and control (see e.g., [11]).
+The results achieved with QR sampling are often quite good.
+For instance, when resolving the mean and standard deviation of response measures, Hammersley sequences were found in [12] to converge to within 1% of exact results 3-100 times faster than LHS over a large range of test problems.
+For resolving response probabilities, Hammersley and a modified-Halton method were found in [13] to perform roughly the same as LHS on balance over several test problems.

 However, when the hyperspace dimension becomes moderate to large and/or the sampling density becomes high, some (perhaps all?) sequences suffer from spurious correlation of the samples.
-This is shown for standard Halton sequences in 16-D (ref.
-[12]) and 40-D (ref.
-[15]).
-Sometimes a modification can be found to suppress or delay the onset of spurious correlation - as a fix from the literature implemented in [15] shows for Halton sequences.
+This is shown for standard Halton sequences in 16-D (Ref.
+[5]) and 40-D (Ref.
+[13]).
+Sometimes a modification can be found to suppress or delay the onset of spurious correlation-as a fix from the literature implemented in [13] shows for Halton sequences.